TommasoPascucci/IS6813-Portfolio/README.md

 # Swire Coca Cola Capstone
 ## Business problem summary
+Swire Coca Cola is one of the largest coca cola packers and distributors.
+Their business model is utilizing either red or white trucks, with white trucks being a third distributor and red trucks being their own fleet.
  The objective of this project is to develop a predictive/classification model to determine whether a customer will be high or low growth, specifically in identifying important attributes, empowering Swire to make better-informed decisions

 ## Project objective